-3.3 Residual Modelling
+3.3 Residual modelling

-After sinusoidal and transient modeling, the residue is considered to be a noise like signal.
-For audio applications, psychoacoustic phenomena have to be incorporated into the noise model.
+After sinusoidal and transient components are extracted from the original signal, the residue is considered to be a noise like signal.
+For audio applications, psychoacoustic phenomena have to be incorporated in the parametric noise model.
 For noise perception, the exact shape of the magnitude spectrum is not as crucial as the energy at each critical band.
-According to this principle, the ERB noise modelling is proposed in [7].
+According to this principle, the ERB noise modelling is proposed in [8].
 In our approach, the ERB model is approximated by the Discrete Wavelet Transform (DWT).
+This noise model adheres to the general idea of filtering the output of a white noise source to approximate the shape of the residue in the frequency domain.
 In this case, DWT dictates the form of the filter bank, performing a dyadic partition in frequency, which plays a central role in many aspects of perception.